jmcnamara/XlsxWriter/dev/docs/source/example_embedded_images.rst

 Example: Embedding images into a worksheet
 ==========================================

 This program is an example of embedding images into a worksheet.
-This is equivalent to Excel's "Place in cell" image insert.
 The image will scale automatically to fit the cell.

+This is the equivalent of Excel's menu option to insert an image using the option to "Place in Cell" which is only available in Excel 365 versions from 2023 onwards.
+For older versions of Excel a ``#VALUE!`` error is displayed.

 See the
 :func:`embed_image` method for more details.